tec1group/Software/games/README.md

 ## Game Of Life
 Game of Life is a cellular automation simulation created by John Conway.
 It uses the 8x8 LED Matrix.
 Each cell evolves based on the number of cells that surround it.
 The basic cell rules are:

- 1. Any live cell with two or three live neighbours survives.
+ 1. Any live cell with two or three live neighbors survives.
- 2. Any dead cell with three live neighbours becomes a live cell.
+ 2. Any dead cell with three live neighbors becomes a live cell.
  3. All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

 ### To Play